icopy-site/awesome/docs/awesome/awesome-hacking.md

  * [sleuthkit](https://github.com/sleuthkit/sleuthkit) - A library and collection of command-line digital forensics tools
  * [EnCase](https://www.guidancesoftware.com/products/Pages/encase-forensic/overview.aspx) - The shared technology within a suite of digital investigations products by Guidance Software
  * [malzilla](http://malzilla.sourceforge.net/) - Malware hunting tool
- * [https://github.com/carpedm20/awesome-hacking/blob/master/PEview](http://wjradburn.com/software/) - A quick and easy way to view the structure and content of 32-bit Portable Executable (https://github.com/carpedm20/awesome-hacking/blob/master/PE) and Component Object File Format (https://github.com/carpedm20/awesome-hacking/blob/master/COFF) files
+ * [PEview](http://wjradburn.com/software/) - A quick and easy way to view the structure and content of 32-bit Portable Executable (PE) and Component Object File Format (COFF) files
- * [HxD](http://mh-nexus.de/en/hxd/) - A hex editor which, additionally to raw disk editing and modifying of main memory (https://github.com/carpedm20/awesome-hacking/blob/master/RAM), handles files of any size
+ * [HxD](http://mh-nexus.de/en/hxd/) - A hex editor which, additionally to raw disk editing and modifying of main memory (RAM), handles files of any size
  * [WinHex](http://www.winhex.com/winhex/) - A hexadecimal editor, helpful in the realm of computer forensics, data recovery, low-level data processing, and IT security
  * [BinText](http://www.mcafee.com/kr/downloads/free-tools/bintext.aspx) - A small, very fast and powerful text extractor that will be of particular interest to programmers